 Who can blame them?
 I don’t.

-I don't tell people about my dreams.
-I don't plaster them all over my Facebook wall and speak about them to anyone who will listen.
-People wouldn't understand anyway, and I want to save myself from heartbreak of seeing their blank and suspicious faces, or worse, being outright told it's a dumb idea that won't work.
+I don’t tell people about my dreams.
+I don’t plaster them all over my Facebook wall and speak about them to anyone who will listen.
+People wouldn’t understand anyway, and I don’t want to look at their blank and suspicious faces, or worse, being outright told it’s a dumb idea that won’t work.

 When they give me advice, I smile and thank them, and shove it straight into the drawer labeled “Not in a million years”.